-The pre-existing opportunity gap is likely to be exacerbated due to inequities in access to technology, space to learn, and caretakers to support their learning and provide specialized services, including for students with disabilities.
-Further, children and youth are facing additional stress and trauma caused by the crisis and that impact their ability to focus on learning.
-The impact of this crisis may be long-term: research found that it took two full years to recover learning loss that occurred following school closures during Hurricane Katrina in New Orleans.
+The pre-existing opportunity gap is likely to be exacerbated due to inequities in access to technology, space to learn, and caretakers to support students' learning and provide specialized services, including for students with disabilities.
+In Mississippi, fewer than 10 percent of families have broadband access, compared to about 20 percent nationally, and Mississippi ranks last among all states in terms of households with computers.
+Further, children and youth across our state are facing additional stress and trauma caused by the crisis and that impacts their ability to focus on learning.
+The impact of this crisis may be long-term: following Hurricane Katrina, which devastated our state and neighboring Louisiana in 2005, research found that it took two full years to recover learning loss that occurred following school closures in New Orleans.